slashdd/charm-keystone/README.md

 following lines, indented for a dictionary.

-> **Note**: Please ensure that the page [Security compliance and PCI-DSS][SCPD] is consulted before setting these option.
+> **Note**: Please ensure that the page [Security compliance and PCI-DSS][SCPD] is consulted before setting these options.

 The charm will protect service accounts (accounts requested by other units that are in the service domain) against being forced to change their password.